jfmengels/inject-in-tag/readme.md

 inject-in-tag path/to/resource path/to/file/to/inject/in-1 path/to/file/to/inject/in-2 ...
 ```

 `path/to/resource` must be a JavaScript file that directly exports a resource object (like `module.exports = {'SOME-TAG': 'content'}`).
-The CLI will then inject the contents of the tags in all the following files.
+The CLI will then inject the contents in the tags of each of the following files.

 ## License